Addicticks/httpsupload/README.md

 We needed something small and without external dependencies.

 The alternative to this minimal library is probably the [Apache HttpClient](http://hc.apache.org/httpcomponents-client-ga/index.html).
-This is a much bigger library which comes in a around 1 MB including dependencies whereas our library is only 20 KB in size.
+This is a much bigger library which comes in at around 1 MB including dependencies whereas our library is only 20 KB in size.

 The fact is that a lot of what Apache HttpClient does is no longer required with a fairly recent